UX Design Project 2

 Unibank Balance Transfer flow

-Balance transfer flow for an online bank which has accessibility for all users
+Balance transfer flow for an online bank which has easy usability especially for university students.

 The Goal: Design a balance transfer flow which is easy to use for every age and type of person .